umarmf343/RANKBEAM/docs/BUILD_WINDOWS.md

   -executable bin/rankbeam.exe \
   -release
 ```

+If you are running these commands directly inside a Windows Command Prompt, remember that environment variables use `set`/`setx` rather than the PowerShell `$env:` syntax.
+For example, enable CGO with `set CGO_ENABLED=1` before invoking `fyne package`.
+In PowerShell the equivalent command is `$env:CGO_ENABLED = "1"`.

 The two `go build` commands place the artifacts where the installer expects them (`bin/`).
 The optional `fyne package` command generates a redistributable `.exe` with icons and metadata in the `dist/` directory; pass `-release` to strip debug information and reduce the binary size.